bparanj/crystal/computer/electronics/components/zener-diode.md

    - Some Zener diodes have near-zero temperature coefficients, making them useful in temperature-sensitive applications.

 9. Low-power applications:
-   - They're particularly useful in low-power circuits where more complex regulators might be overkill.
+   - They're useful in low-power circuits where more complex regulators might be overkill.

 Zener diodes fill a crucial role in circuit design, offering simple solutions to voltage regulation and protection problems that would otherwise require more complex and potentially less reliable circuits.